Harnessing Floquet dynamics for selective metrology in few-qubit systems: Metrological applications

 Figure~\ref{fig:Pd_vs_nPD} presents the phase diagrams of the QFI curvature $\kappa_\alpha$ for the estimation of $h_x$ (a) and $J$ (b), obtained as a function of both $h_x$ and $J$.
 This quantity isolates the leading quadratic growth of the QFI with time as given in Fig.~\ref{fig:QFI}, thereby providing a measure of the intrinsic parameter sensitivity of the system.
 For the estimation of $h_x$ (Fig.~\ref{fig:Pd_vs_nPD}(a)), the curvature is maximized outside the PD phase, in agreement with Fig.~\ref{fig:QFI}(a) where the non-PD regime showed enhanced QFI growth for estimation of $h_x$.
 In contrast, for the estimation of $J$ (Fig.~\ref{fig:Pd_vs_nPD}(b)), the curvature is strongly enhanced near the PD regime, which is consistent with Fig.~\ref{fig:QFI}(b).
 We observe that the Floquet phase diagram is not symmetric across the full $h_xT$--$JT$ domain, but rather exhibits an arc on the right side in the strong $h_x$ regime, as shown in Fig.~\ref{fig:PD_pi_pair}(a).
 In practice, the observed structure in Fig.~\ref{fig:PD_pi_pair}(a) depends on the overlap of the chosen initial state with the Floquet eigenstates.
 Therefore, when estimating the interaction strength, it is important to select values of $h_x$ corresponding to the PD points (see Fig.~\ref{fig:Pd_vs_nPD}(b)), which lie in the region $h_xT > 2$.
 While the PD points in this region do not yield the absolute maximum precision, the QFI remains relatively high, allowing one to control the estimation precision by avoiding other $h_x$ values.

 These results highlight that PD dynamics amplify sensitivity to the interaction strength $J$, while the non-PD regime favors estimation of the transverse field $h_x$.
 The PD phase is robust yet consistently poor for $h_x$ estimation, offering moderate precision for $J$ without dropping to very low performance, whereas the non-PD phase can yield higher sensitivity but with less predictable outcomes.
 Therefore, when estimating $h_x$, one should carefully choose $J$ to avoid parameter regions exhibiting PD behavior, since the maximum QFI lies in the non-PD regime.
 This can be understood from the Floquet spectrum: in the PD regime, a quasienergy splitting near a subharmonic bifurcation makes the dynamics highly nonlinear in $J$, enhancing its QFI, while the approximate time-crystalline rigidity suppresses the response to a uniform field $h_x$, explaining why $J$ emerges as the more sensitive parameter.
+Because our analysis focuses on closed, finite-sized Floquet unitary dynamics, the metrological performance discussed here is governed by the structure of the parameter space in $h_xT$ and $hT$, rather than by finite prethermal lifetimes associated with many-body heating.